anuditverma/anuditverma.github.io/_posts/2020-07-29-my-journey-on-becoming-a-google-dsc-lead.md

 I would simply put this as verbatim from Google's site, *‘‘Developer Student Clubs are university-based community groups for students interested in Google developer technologies.
 Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
 By joining a DSC, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.’’*

-Here is a short video presentation by Erica Hanson who is a Global Program Lead for Google Developer Students Clubs worldwide explaining what the program is about.
+Here is a short video presentation by Google Developers' YouTube Channel explaining what Developer Student Clubs (DSC) program is about.

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/xMBkZRCA_Lo" allowfullscreen></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/earTjC0iSjg" allowfullscreen></iframe>
 </div>
 <br>